Signs of Codeine Abuse

 The Dangers of Codeine

 Though codeine is less potent than fellow opiates like oxycodone, the two substances share similar effects when taken in high enough doses.
+This is because codeine has a chemical structure which is very similar to stronger drugs such as morphine and hydrocodone and causes similar reactions in the body.
 The side effects of codeine may present themselves as early as the first use and may become worse over time.
 If you think someone you love is abusing codeine, get in touch with us for help.

 People commonly experiment with codeine because of the misconception that it’s relatively harmless.